-Direct risk-retention rules applicable to the originator, sponsor or original lender, as referred to in question 8.6 below.

-- New transparency obligations for originators, sponsors and original lenders, as they must make available to holders of a securitisation position, competent authorities and potential investors, a minimum list of information. - Creation of a specific framework for simple, transparent and standardised securitisations ("STS Securitisations"), with a more risk-sensitive prudential framework, provided that the originator, the sponsors or the securitisation special purpose entity have notified the STS Securitisation designation to investors, competent authorities and to European Securities and Markets Authority. - Ban on re-securitisation, with certain exceptions. - Credit-granting standards, as originators, sponsors and original lenders shall apply to exposures to be securitised the same sound and well-defined criteria for creditgranting which they apply to non-securitised exposures. - Securitisation repository to be designated by each European Member State with supervisory, investigative and sanctioning powers.
+- The Securitisation Regulation, applying to securia) tisations issuing securities on or after 1 January 2019.
+Although it requires further development by way of regulatory technical standards, it lays down a general framework: - Due diligence obligation for institutional investors, as they must verify some aspects of the origination of the loans. - Direct risk-retention rules applicable to the originator, sponsor or original lender, as referred to in question 8.6 below. - New transparency obligations for originators, sponsors and original lenders, as they must make available to holders of a securitisation position, competent authorities and potential investors, a minimum list of information. - Creation of a specific framework for simple, transparent and standardised securitisations ("STS Securitisations"), with a more risk-sensitive prudential framework, provided that the originator, the sponsors or the securitisation special purpose entity have notified the STS Securitisation designation to investors, competent authorities and to the European Securities and Markets Authority. - Ban on re-securitisation, with certain exceptions. - Credit-granting standards, as originators, sponsors and original lenders shall apply to exposures to be securitised the same sound and well-defined criteria for credit-granting which they apply to non-securitised exposures. - Securitisation repository to be designated by each European Member State with supervisory, investigative and sanctioning powers.
 This repository will provide the investors with a single and supervised source of the data necessary for performing their due diligence. - b) Act 5/2015 sets out a legal regime for securitisation transactions in Spain.
 The Securitisation Regulation has had a material impact on Act 5/2015 since, in case a transaction meets the requirements of that act but does not observe the characteristics of a securitisation under the Securitisation Regulation, that transaction could not be considered, in principle, a "securitisation".
-In that particular case, the Securitisation Regulation as a whole would not apply and that transaction would be governed exclusively by the Act 5/2015. - The scope of Securitisation Regulation is narrower, and accordingly, a clarification is required regarding those structured funds that do not meet its requirements. - The Securitisation Regulation imposes the obligation to Member States to appoint one or various competent authorities and a supervision, inspection and sanctioning regime. - Certain provisions of the Securitisation Regulation overlap or contradict with others of Act 5/2015.
+In that particular case, the Securitisation Regulation as a whole would not apply, and that transaction would be governed exclusively by Act 5/2015. - The scope of the Securitisation Regulation is narrower, and accordingly, a clarification is required regarding those structured funds that do not meet its requirements. - The Securitisation Regulation imposes the obligation to Member States to appoint one or various competent authorities and a supervision, inspection and sanctioning regime.